gotchoices/MyCHIPs/client/chark/issues/trading.md

 - [x] Set request status to 'good' in trading variable chits
 - [x] Fix the chit type from "tran" to "set" for proper signature validation
 - [x] Verified that correct type and status enable successful processing
-- [ ] Investigate why server initially marks settings chits as 'pend'

 ### 3. Units Conversion

-- [ ] Update web form to display and accept values in CHIPs (decimal format)
 - [x] Implement consistent units conversion using the CHIP_UNIT_FACTOR constant
 - [x] Convert web form values to integer units before sending to the server
-- [ ] Ensure values are properly displayed and formatted in the UI

-### 4. User Interface Improvements
+### 4. Completed Core Functionality

 - [x] Add automatic navigation back after successful form submission
+- [x] Fix critical issues preventing trading variables from working

+### 5. Future UI and Validation Improvements

+- 🔲 Investigate why server initially marks settings chits as 'pend'
+- 🔲 Update web form to display and accept values in CHIPs (decimal format)
+- 🔲 Ensure values are properly displayed and formatted in the UI
-- [ ] Redesign the trading variables web form
+- 🔲 Redesign the trading variables web form
-- [ ] Add better descriptions and tooltips for each variable
+- 🔲 Add better descriptions and tooltips for each variable
-- [ ] Implement input validation with visual feedback
+- 🔲 Implement input validation with visual feedback
-- [ ] Add a confirmation step for significant changes
+- 🔲 Add a confirmation step for significant changes
-- [ ] Improve the visual design to match the app's aesthetic
+- 🔲 Improve the visual design to match the app's aesthetic

 ## Technical Details